xbazzi/xbazzi/README.md

 </div>
 <div>

-C++ by day, Rust by night, Python when I have to.
+C++ by day, Rust by night, Python by force.

 Some of the things I'm working on: